-- We believe middle-market companies have faced difficulty in raising debt through the capital markets.
+- We believe middle-market companies have faced difficulty raising debt in private markets.
+From time to time, banks, finance companies, hedge funds and collateralized loan obligation, or CLO, funds have withdrawn, and may again withdraw, capital from the middle-market, resulting in opportunities for alternative funding sources. - We believe middle-market companies have faced difficulty in raising debt through the capital markets.
 Many middle-market companies look to raise funds by issuing high-yield bonds.
 We believe this approach to financing becomes difficult at times when institutional investors seek to invest in larger, more liquid offerings.
-We believe this has made it harder for middle-market companies to raise funds by issuing high-yield securities from time to time. - We believe middle-market companies have faced difficulty raising debt in private markets.
-From time to time, banks, finance companies, hedge funds and collateralized loan obligation, or CLO, funds have withdrawn, and may again withdraw, capital from the middle-market, resulting in opportunities for alternative funding sources. - We believe that credit market dislocation for middle-market companies improves the risk-reward on our investments.
+We believe this has made it harder for middle-market companies to raise funds by issuing high-yield securities from time to time. - We believe that credit market dislocation for middle-market companies improves the risk-reward on our investments.
 From time to time, market participants have reduced lending to middle-market and non-investment grade borrowers.
 As a result, we believe there is less competition in our market, more conservative capital structures, higher yields and stronger covenants. - We believe there is a large pool of uninvested private equity capital likely to seek to combine their capital with sources of debt capital to complete private investments.
 We expect that private equity firms will continue to be active investors in middle-market companies.
-These private equity funds generally seek to leverage their investments by combining their capital with senior secured debt and/or mezzanine debt provided by other sources, and we believe that our capital is well-positioned to partner with such equity investors. - We believe there is substantial supply of opportunities resulting from maturing loans that seek refinancing.
+These private equity funds generally seek to leverage their investments by combining their capital with loans provided by other sources, and we believe that our capital is well-positioned to partner with such equity investors. - We believe there is substantial supply of opportunities resulting from maturing loans that seek refinancing.
 A high volume of financings will come due in the next few years.
 Additionally, we believe that demand for debt financing from middle-market companies will remain strong because these companies will continue to require credit to refinance existing debt, to support growth initiatives and to finance acquisitions.
 We believe the combination of strong demand by middle-market companies and from time to time the reduced supply of credit described above should increase lending opportunities for us.
 We believe this supply of opportunities coupled with a lack of demand offers attractive risk-reward to investors.